greenspeedracer/W100-Scripts/README.md

 GeneratePMTSD_TD: Generate the command to update the PMTSD values on the W100.

+In the context of what may be hardcoded into these very crappy scripts, the IEEE addresses are as follows:
+    W100 (TH-S04D): 54:EF:44:10:01:2D:D6:31
+    Coordinator/Hub: 54:EF:44:80:71:1A

+I have not seen any issue with reusing the IEEE address above.
+It was the IEEE of the Aqara hub I did testing with.
+Using that IEEE to send commands from my SLZB worked just fine.
+YMMV.

 P: Power
     P=0 (Thermostat On)
     P=1 (Thermostat Off)